The Timeline

 Section titled “Clip display”Thumbnails

-Section titled “Thumbnails”When Show Thumbnails is enabled (Settings → Cache), video clips show a series of frame thumbnails extracted from the source file.
+Section titled “Thumbnails”When Show Thumbnails is enabled (Settings → Cache), video clips show a first-frame thumbnail extracted from the source file.

 Waveforms